marekolsak/marek-build/README.md

 cd ..
 ```

-The above instructions overwrite distribution libraries and header files.
-If the Linux distribution updates them, they may have to be reinstalled from source.
+If Mesa and libdrm are installed according to the above instructions, distribution libraries and header files will be overwritten.
+If the Linux distribution updates them, re-running `ninja install` may be needed.

 Building test suites